Multiplicative updates from Lee et al. (2001) for standard Nonnegative Matrix Factorization

 nmf_update.KL.h(v, w, h, nbterms = 0L, ncterms = 0L, copy = TRUE) nmf_update.KL.h_R(v, w, h, wh = NULL) nmf_update.KL.w(v, w, h, nbterms = 0L, ncterms = 0L, copy = TRUE) nmf_update.KL.w_R(v, w, h, wh = NULL)

-) or on a copy (TRUE
+FALSE) or on a copy (TRUE - default).

-the memory footprint is very small, and some speed-up may be
+With copy=FALSE the memory footprint is very small, and some speed-up may be

 achieved in the case of big matrices.